AdaptivMCP/AdaptivMCP/docs/ASSISTANT_HAPPY_PATHS.md

 ---

-## 10. Background reads for expensive operations
+## 10. Handling expensive read operations safely

-**Goal:** Offload long-running or potentially slow read operations to background jobs while you continue reasoning.
+**Goal:** Keep large or potentially slow read operations predictable while avoiding timeouts and unnecessary data transfer.

-**When to use:** When fetching large sets of files or expensive searches via `fetch_files`, `list_repository_tree`, or similar tools tagged as read actions.
+**When to use:** When fetching large sets of files or performing broad repository scans via `fetch_files`, `list_repository_tree`, or similar tools tagged as read actions.

 **Steps:**
-1. Start a background job:
-   - Call `start_background_read` with the underlying read tool and arguments (for example, a large `fetch_files` batch).
-2. Poll for completion:
-   - Use `get_background_read` with `job_id` until it reports completion and optionally returns the result.
-   - Or use `list_background_reads` to see all tracked jobs and their statuses.
-3. Use results once ready:
-   - When a job completes, use its result to continue your workflow (for example summarizing many files or building a diff).
+1. Narrow the scope before reading:
+   - Use `list_repository_tree` with a `path_prefix` (for example `docs/` or `src/github_mcp/`) instead of listing the entire repo.
+   - Prefer repo-scoped search queries (via the `search` tool) to locate candidate files before fetching content.
+2. Fetch only what you need:
+   - Use `get_file_contents` for small files.
+   - Use `get_file_slice` when you only need a specific region of a large file (for example a single function or section).
+   - For multiple files, use `fetch_files` with a focused list of paths rather than the entire tree.
+3. Summarize and discard:
+   - After reading, summarize key findings in your own reasoning and avoid repeatedly re-fetching the same large content in a single session.

 **Validation:**
-- The `start_background_read` response returns a valid `job_id`.
-- `get_background_read` transitions from pending to completed, and the embedded result matches what a direct read call would have returned.
+- Read tools complete without hitting configured timeouts from `get_server_config`.
+- You only fetch the slices and files needed for the current task, not the entire repository or huge unused regions.
 ---

 ## 11. General guidance for staying on the happy path